astrellon/teaching/docs/modernApp/index.md

 State management is the application of good computer science fundamentals.
 It takes lessons learned about functional code, immutable data structures and applies to how a web app should be structured.

 As such good state management is about making it testable and making use of functional code that will behave predictably.
 Of course state management isn't defined by it's use of functional code nor immutable data structures but they are well suited to it.

+Good state management generally fits into the [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) or MVVM pattern.
+That's not the most elegant name but it essentially talks about creating a separation between how the data is stored, how the data should be displayed and then the display itself.
+The key part being the *how the data should be displayed*.
+The layer between the data and the display allows for multiple different displays for the same data as well the display code not needing to be tied to a specific data set either.

+In practice rigid application of these patterns rarely happens but they are usually the basis for the reasons behind why code is put in certain places.

 ### Creating our own state management
 [Here](./createStateManagement.md) is an example of creating basic state management.
 Feel free to skip this part if you're already comfortable with state management.